lucidfrontier45/prophet/README.md

 Then make sure there is a `stanc` executable in the `bin` directory.
 If there is only something like `linux-stanc`, `mac-stanc` etc, rename it to `stanc` and append exec permission.

 Below is the original Readme content.
+Some of them can be inconsistent to this package.

 ![Build](https://github.com/facebook/prophet/workflows/Build/badge.svg)